Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Learning Loco-Manipulation Skills

 Imitation Learning (IL) is an umbrella term that represents a class of algorithms, including supervised, unsupervised, and reinforcement learning, that train policies from expert demonstrations.
 IL is particularly effective for complex tasks that are difficult to specify explicitly.
 Three essential steps exist in IL~\cite{ParraMoreno2023ImitationMF}.
 The first step is to capture the expert demonstration.
 The next step involves retargeting, where these demonstrations are mapped to the robot motions.
+If the captured motion comes from the same robot, such as from teleoperation, the retargeting step is unnecessary.
 The final step is policy training using the retargeted data.
-If the captured motion comes from the same robot, such as from teleoperation, the retargeting step is unnecessary.

 We discuss four possible sources of demonstrations for humanoid robots: (i)~policy execution, (ii)~teleoperation, (iii)~motion capture, and (iv)~human videos, as illustrated in Fig.~\ref{fig:data_source} and Table~\ref{tab:skill}.
-We group these data sources into two categories: The first is robot experience data, representing those directly obtained from the robots through policy execution or teleoperation; The second is human data, which includes human motion captures and videos of human activities obtained from the Internet.
+We group these data sources into two categories: the robot experience data, which represents those directly obtained from the robots through policy execution or teleoperation, and the human data, which includes human motion captures and videos of human activities obtained from the Internet.
 Robot experiences exhibit smaller morphological discrepancies and are directly applicable to policy learning but are typically scarce.
-Conversely, human data are more abundant, but they present significant morphological differences to humanoid robots.
-This section discusses robot experience data, and the next subsection discusses the human data.
+Conversely, human data are more abundant but present significant morphological differences to humanoid robots.